 Transactions made in BSE online are done through a T+2 rolling settlement, wherein all transactions are processed within two days.
 Securities and Exchange Board of India (SEBI) is responsible for the regulation of this stock exchange, continuously updating rules for its smooth operation.

 A company listed under the Bombay Stock Exchange can enjoy several benefits, such as:

 Listed companies enjoy the trust of all kinds of investors present in the market.
 It spreads market knowledge regarding a budding business, allowing individuals to carefully analyse the imminent condition of such companies and invest accordingly.

 Paid-up capital for a business can only be raised effectively if a company is listed with a prevalent stock exchange in a country.

-Market securities can be readily sold in a financial market if it is listed on Bombay Stock Exchange, thereby sufficing the liquidity needs of both businesses and individual investors.
+Market securities can be readily sold in a financial market if it is listed on the Bombay Stock Exchange, thereby sufficing the liquidity needs of both businesses and individual investors.
 Funds to meet any requirement of a company can be obtained through the issuance of debt and equity securities, which investors purchase for the purpose of wealth creation.

 Securities purchased can be readily sold through the electronic trading settlement of BSE, thereby allowing investors to encash their investment as and when the need arises effectively.

 Several rules and regulations are mandated by SEBI to monitor the actions of registered companies, minimising the chances of investors incurring a loss due to illicit activities of a business.

-The price of securities trading in the BSE share market is determined through demand and supply of the same currently prevailing.
+The price of securities trading in the BSE share market is determined by the demand and supply of the same currently prevailing.
 This reflects the real value of a share, affecting a company’s market capitalisation and ease of procurement of funds.